linkorb/.github/CODE_OF_CONDUCT.md

+## TL;DR

-**TL;DR:** Be nice.
+Be nice.
 Provide and accept constructive feedback.
 Avoid spamming, abusive, trolling, and otherwise unacceptable behaviour.
 Repeat violations may lead to a permanent ban.

 ## Scope